LiangFang001/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 Note: "kinesisvideo:CreateSignalingChannel" can be removed if you are running with existing KVS signaling channels.
 Viewer sample requires "kinesisvideo:ConnectAsViewer" permission.
 Integration test requires both "kinesisvideo:ConnectAsViewer" and "kinesisvideo:DeleteSignalingChannel" permission.

-* With the IoT certificate, IoT credentials provider endpoint (Note: it is not the endpoint on IoT AWS Console!), public key and private key ready, you can replace the static credentials provider createStaticCredentialProvider() and freeStaticCredentialProvider() with IoT credentials provider like below, the credentials provider for [samples](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/samples/Common.c) is in createSampleConfiguration():
+* With the IoT certificate, IoT credentials provider endpoint (Note: it is not the endpoint on IoT AWS Console!), public key and private key ready, you can replace the static credentials provider static_credential_provider_create() and static_credential_provider_free() with IoT credentials provider like below, the credentials provider for [samples](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/samples/Common.c) is in createSampleConfiguration():

 ```
 iot_credential_provider_create(